 Crossfield also served for five years as System Director responsible for systems test, reliability engineering, and quality assurance for North American Aviation on the Hound Dog missile, Paraglider, Apollo Command and Service Module, and the Saturn V second stage.
 Then from 1966 to 1967 he served as Technical Director, Research Engineering and Test at North American Aviation.

-Crossfield served as an executive for Eastern Airlines from 1967 to 1973.
-Then from 1974 to 1975, he was Senior Vice President for Hawker Siddley Aviation, setting up its U.S. subsidiary for design, support, and marketing of the HS-146 transport in North America.
+Crossfield was an executive for Eastern Airlines from 1967 to 1973.
+From 1974 to 1975, he was Senior Vice President for Hawker Siddley Aviation, setting up its U.S. subsidiary for design, support, and marketing of the HS-146 transport in North America.
 From 1977 until his retirement in 1993, he served as technical consultant to the House Committee on Science and Technology, advising committee members on matters relating to civil aviation.
 Upon his retirement in 1993, NASA Administrator Daniel S. Goldin awarded him the NASA Distinguished Public Service Medal for his contributions to aeronautics and aviation over a period spanning half a century.

 His many other awards included the International Clifford B. Harmon Trophy for 1960 and the Collier Trophy for 1961 from the National Aeronautics Association, both presented by Pres.
 John F. Kennedy at the White House.
 He received an honorary doctor of science degree from the Florida Institute of Technology in 1982.
 Crossfield has also been inducted into the National Aviation Hall of Fame (1983), the International Space Hall of Fame (1988), and the Aerospace Walk of Honor (1990).
 In 2002-2003, Crossfield served as technical adviser for the Countdown to Kitty Hawk project, which successfully built and flew an exact reproduction of the 1903 Wright Flyer, as well as several of the Wright brothers' earlier gliders.
-That project culminated with the airplane's presence at the national centennial of flight celebration at Kitty Hawk in December 2003.
+That project culminated with the airplane's presence at the national Centennial of Flight celebration at Kitty Hawk in December 2003.
 Crossfield was a founding member and fellow in the Society of Experimental Test Pilots.

 Crossfield held single- and multi-engine type ratings and an instrument rating for single-engine general aviation aircraft.
 In the late 1980s, after 20 years without much flying time, he purchased a 1961 Cessna 210A in which he eventually logged over 2,000 hours.
 By his 80th birthday in 2001, Crossfield was still flying 200 hours per year with a private pilot/instrument rating.

 Throughout his life, Crossfield advocated aerospace education and was a strong supporter of the Civil Air Patrol (USAF auxiliary) and, in particular, CAP's aerospace education program.
-He created the A. Scott Crossfield Aerospace Education Teacher of the Year Award to recognize and reward teachers for outstanding accomplishments in aerospace education and for their dedication to the students they teach in kindergarten through 12th grade at public, private or parochial schools.
+He created the A. Scott Crossfield Aerospace Education Teacher of the Year Award to recognize and reward teachers for outstanding accomplishments in aerospace education and for their dedication to the students they teach in kindergarten through 12th grade at public, private, or parochial schools.
 Additionally, CAP senior members can qualify for the A. Scott Crossfield Aerospace Education Award.
 This recognition program is for CAP senior members who have earned the Master Rating in the Aerospace Education Officer Specialty Track.

 Although revered for his flying exploits, Crossfield preferred to emphasize his role as a scientist.
-"I am an aeronautical engineer, an aerodynamicist and a designer," he told Aviation Week & Space Technology magazine in a 1988 interview.
+"I am an aeronautical engineer, an aerodynamicist, and a designer," he told Aviation Week & Space Technology magazine in a 1988 interview.
 "My flying was only primarily because I felt that it was essential to designing and building better airplanes for pilots to fly."